 - Minimize the use of personal information on your profiles that may be used for password verification or phishing attacks.

-- Only invite people to your network that you know or have met, as opposed to friends of friends and strangers.
+- Only invite people to your network that you know or have met, as opposed to friends of friends and people you have never met before.

-Don’t give out personal or financial information on the phone, through the mail or over the Internet unless you’ve initiated the contact or know who you’re dealing with.
+Don’t give out personal or financial information on the phone, through the mail or online unless you’ve initiated the contact or know the person you’re dealing with.
 If a company that claims to have an account with you sends an email asking you to click on links and provide personal information, don’t do it!
+Read our blog, “The Questions Your Bank Will Never Ask You” to make sure you don’t answer any phony questions from someone posing as a representative at your bank.
 Instead, type the company name into your web browser, go to their site, and contact them through customer service.
 Or, call the customer service number listed on your account statement to ask whether the company really sent a request.

 Encrypt your data and keep it secure